andrerferrer/timezones_javascript/README.md

 When we run `new Date()`, Javascript will apply our current offset in the computer.

-So, there are three timezones to handle:
+So, there are three offsets to handle:

 1. the UTC (+0)
 2. the offset (Where we're looking for. e.g. Rio is -3 )